By Carlos Harrison

 Gasparilla Pirate Fest

 Arrrr, mateys!
 January is when Tampa celebrates its plundering at the hands of the pirate Jose Gaspar.
-It begins with a re-enactment of the invasion, with a flotilla led by the fully-rigged pirate ship Jose Gasparilla.
+It begins with a re-enactment of the invasion, with a flotilla led by the fully-rigged pirate ship Jose Gasparilla II.
 The colorfully costumed pirate “krewes” celebrate their successful takeover of the city with a parade, sharing their wealth by tossing beads and doubloons to the spectators lined along the route.
 The party continues with a street fest, with live entertainment on multiple stages.

 FEBRUARY